What should you know about charging your EV in cold weather?

 Charging an EV in cold weather

 Charging an electric vehicle is an unfortunate fact of life if you want to enter the emissions-free lifestyle.
-Whether you're trying to save the planet or just save money on gas, EVs can do that, but only after they've spent a few minutes or even hours plugged into a charger.
+Whether you're trying to save the planet or save money on gas, EVs can do that--but only after they've spent some time plugged into a charger.

-Typically, charging your EV isn't a particularly complicated thing.
-Charging takes more or less time depending on the speed of your charger and the maximum rate of your car, but there's another crucial factor that many people overlook: temperature.
+The time it takes to give your EV a full charge depends on the speed of your charger and the maximum rate of your car, but there's another crucial factor that many people overlook: temperature.

 Find out what solar panels cost in your area in 2024